Himalayan Women Trail Leaders Phase 2

 This monumental achievement demonstrated that Nepali women are equally capable of excelling as professional mountain guides when given equal opportunities.
 It served as both inspiration for aspiring female trekkers and proof-of-concept for launching broader initiatives like HWTL

-HWTL WON FIRST PLACE AT THE 2024 SOCIAL ENTREPRENEURSHIP IN TOURISM COMPETITION
+HWTL WON FIRST PLACE AT THE 2024 SOCIAL ENTREPRENEURSHIP competitioN in tourism

-We’re delighted to have initiated HWTL by way of being selected as one of the finalists for the 2024 Social Entrepreneurship in Tourism Competition, Launch Track where we won as 1st Place at the Pitching Competition.
+We’re delighted to have initiated HWTL by way of being selected as one of the finalists for the 2024 Social Entrepreneurship Competition in Tourism, Launch Track where we won as 1st Place at the Pitching Competition.
 You can learn more and watch the pitching competition via this webpage.

 Through its innovative online platform combined with robust training programs funded by trek bookings via Equity Global Treks, HWTL is transforming Nepal’s trekking tourism landscape into one where gender equity is no longer an aspiration but a reality.
 By choosing a trek guided by one of our skilled female professionals, travelers contribute directly toward empowering Nepali women while enjoying an unforgettable adventure tailored specifically to their needs.

-HWTL is a finalist for the Wanderful Award of 2025 Bessie Awards
+HWTL is the WINNER of the Wanderful Award at the 2025 Bessie Awards (WITS by Wanderful)

 here’s how you can help us